Industrial leaders partner with us.

 FAQ

-Machine Vision is a term that describes the process of using digital cameras, sensors, and processing algorithms to capture and interpret visual information from the physical world.
-This technology is used in a variety of applications, including industrial robotics, medical imaging, and autonomous vehicles.
-It enables machines to “see” and make decisions in real time, allowing them to respond to their environment in an intelligent and efficient manner.
+Machine vision is a term that describes the process of using digital cameras, sensors, and processing algorithms to capture and interpret visual information from the physical world.
+This technology is used in a variety of applications, e.g. B. in industrial robotics, medical imaging and autonomous vehicles.
+It enables machines to cognitively see and make decisions in real-time, allowing them to react intelligently and efficiently to their environment.